-CPU Clock cycles.
-A Reset signal originating from an external source must have a duration of at least 1.5 internal CPU Clock cycles in order to be recognised.
-At the end of the Power-On Reset cycle, the MCU may be held in the Reset condition by an External Reset signal.
-The RESET pin may thus be used to ensure V{DD} has risen to a point where the MCU can operate correctly before the user program is run.
-Following a Power-On Reset event, or after exiting Halt mode, a 4096 CPU Clock cycle delay period is initiated in order to allow the oscillator to stabilise and to ensure that recovery has taken place from the Reset state.
+A Reset signal originating from an external source must have a duration of at least t{PULSE} in order to be recognised.
+This detection is asynchronous and therefore the MCU can enter Reset state even in Halt mode.

+At the end of the Reset cycle, the MCU may be held in the Reset state by an External Reset signal.
+The $\overline{\text{RESET}}$ pin may thus be used to ensure V{DD} has risen to a point where the MCU can operate correctly before the user program is run.
+Following a Reset event, or after exiting Halt mode, a 4096 CPU Clock cycle delay period is initiated in order to allow the oscillator to stabilise and to ensure that recovery has taken place from the Reset state